+\begin{itemize} \item \textbf{Step 1.} We replace each twist region in $D$ with a weighted blue arc, where the weight records the number of crossings in the region, and we call $\Gamma$ the resulting graph in $S^2$ (see \Cref{fig: Gamma' intro} -- left).

-Notice that when there is only one crossing in the twist region, we have to possible choices on how to substitute it with a red arc.
-Next we consider a ``checkerboard'' colouring of the complementary regions of $\Gamma$ in the following way.
-We collapse each red arc to a point so to obtain a graph $\Gamma'$ whose vertices all have valence $4$.
-There is a natural identification of the complementary regions of $\Gamma$ with the complementary regions of $\Gamma'$.
-Take a checkerboard colouring of the complementary regions of $\Gamma'$ and consider the induced one on $\Gamma$ via the previous identification, see Figure \ref{fig: Gamma' intro}.
-For convenience we will colour the regions with green and red.
+\item \textbf{Step 2.} We collapse each blue arc of $\Gamma$ to a point, obtaining a graph $\Gamma' \subset S^2$ whose vertices all have valence $4$, and whose complementary regions correspond naturally to those of $\Gamma$.
+We take any checkerboard colouring of the complementary regions of $\Gamma'$, and transfer this colouring to $\Gamma$ via the correspondence (see \Cref{fig: Gamma' intro} -- right).
+For convenience, we colour the regions green and red.

-\item \textbf{Step 2.} Define the graph $\mathcal{G}_g$ as the graph whose vertices are the green-coloured complementary regions of $\Gamma$ and such that two vertices are connected by an edge with weight $n$ if and only if there exists a red arc in $\Gamma$ with weight $n$ whose endpoints lie on the boundary of the corresponding complementary regions.
-Define $\mathcal{G}_r$ with the same procedure applied to the the red-coloured regions. \end{itemize}

-\begin{example} Consider the diagram $D_k$ in Figure \ref{fig: D_k new}, where $k$ is a positive odd integer.
-This diagram is associated to the torus knot $T(2,k)$.
-In this example there is only one twist region, with $k$ crossings, and the graphs $\mathcal{G}_g$ and $\mathcal{G}_r$ are both connected.
-If we take the mirror of the diagram $D_k$ we obtain a diagram for $T(2,-k)$.
-Recall that torus knots have lens space, and therefore $L$-space, surgeries and hence they cannot be persistently foliar. \end{example}